jbfavre/trafficserver/doc/developer-guide/documentation/adding-domains.en.rst

     .. ts:variable:: http_enabled http integer
        :deprecated:

-       Enables (any postive, non-zero value) or disables (any zero or negative value) processing of HTTP requests.
+       Enables (any positive, non-zero value) or disables (any zero or negative value) processing of HTTP requests.

 And referencing of those variables defined with this domain via::